 Preschool and Young Children

-These printable characters of fruits and vegetables ABCs are also an excellent teaching tool.
+These printable characters of fruit and vegetable alphabet cards are also an excellent teaching tool.
 From playing a simple game of identifying letters and colors to naming the pictured food, these visually-appealing printables provide a variety of options for nutrition activities.
-Also available as posters.
+They are also available as posters.

 Engage in a discussion about the five senses with this worksheet.
 Use a small assortment of foods and help kids make guesses about foods using sensory elements such as taste, smell and vision.
-Use blindfold or boxes to make this activity have even more appeal for curious young minds.
+Use blindfolds or boxes to make this activity even more appealing for curious young minds.

 The Eat Like a Superhero toolkit teaches kids to power their bodies with healthy choices.
 This comprehensive 35-page education kit includes all the tools you need from table tents to handouts and food picture cards.

-For a creative approach, this doodle note combines education with an artistic element.
+For an artistic approach, this doodle note combines education with an artistic element.
 Teach about the various edible parts of a plant while kids color the parts according to the lesson.
 Includes discussion points as well as an answer key.

-For middle-schoolers (5-6th grade), these nutrient knowledge flash cards can be a great classroom activity.
+For middle-schoolers (5th-6th grade), these nutrient knowledge flashcards can be a great classroom activity.
 Pair kids up or work in small groups to get the entire class participating.

-Sports Nutrition For the Student Athlete is a 25-slide presentation ideal for those that want to learn to fuel for the big game.
+Sports Nutrition For the Student Athlete is ideal for those students who want to learn to fuel for the big game.
 Includes an icebreaker and is designed to foster conversation and questions, but also have a structure for learning.
 A handout is available to provide to students.

 If you’ve decided to participate with a table or booth at a local event, including a nutrition activity is a smart choice.
-It draws traffic to your business and creates a fun environment to spark conversation and create potential leads.
+Fun games and activities draw traffic to your business.
+Having a playful activity also creates a fun environment to spark conversation and create potential leads.

 Choose an activity that resonates with the target audience.
 From a cooking demo to an interactive, build a balanced plate display or guess the portion size, choose an activity that will appeal to attendees and match your expertise.